 As with any investment discipline, there are both opportunities and risks.
 Viewing investments through an ESG lens, it is possible to discern risks and opportunities perhaps more clearly.

 Risks

 Evaluation of ESG factors can be an excellent risk management tool.
-In general, companies that:
+In general, companies that have effective environmental policies and procedures in place;

-- have effective environmental policies and procedures in place; - are thoughtful, safe and equitable employers; - · respect human rights; and - are responsible corporate citizens overall.
+- are thoughtful, safe and equitable employers;

+- respect human rights; and

+- are responsible corporate citizens overall

-They also may be less vulnerable to:
+May be less vulnerable to

-- costly accidents;
+- costly accidents,

-- litigation and fines; and
+- litigation and fines, and may be

-- may be less apt to suffer irreparable reputational damage.
+- less apt to suffer irreparable reputational damage.